Last updated: May 23, 2023

 How Does an LLC Avoid Personal Addresses?

-An LLC can avoid using a personal address by registering with the state, as well as obtaining an official registered agent or a third party representative.
+An LLC can avoid using a personal address by registering with the state, as well as obtaining an official resident agent or a third-party representative.

 This allows your business to get documents through USPS or other mail services, which provides you with more options than just having a PO Box.